m0r6aN/Lauren_Bays_Beauty/bayless_beauty_content_draft.md

 ## Logo

-Use the provided `bayless_beauty.png` logo prominently in the header.
+Use the provided `lauren bays_beauty.png` logo prominently in the header.